MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 <img src="https://imgur.com/guWmras.png" width="25%" />

-A story of the Canadian gold rush told by 13 year old Tim who heads out with his older brother to try to make their fortune.
-Tells of the difficulty of Chilkoot Pass, the lawlessness on the way, and the backbreaking work once they arrived.
+A story of the Canadian gold rush told by 13 year old Tim, who heads out with his older brother to try to make their fortune.
+He tells of the difficulty of Chilkoot Pass, the lawlessness on the way, and the backbreaking work once they arrived.
 Historical fiction account with some black and white photos included.
 (Lexile 840L) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1005058189" rel="nofollow">Buy on Orell Füssli</a>